On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Preliminaries

 We use standard terminology and notation from the theory of string rewriting systems; see \cite{book_srs} or \cite{baader_termrewriting} for background reading.

-A presentation is a pair $\pres{A}{\rel{R}}$ that defines [any monoid isomorphic to] $A^*/\cgen{\rel{R}}$.
-The presentation $\pres{A}{\rel{R}}$ is \defterm{homogeneous} (respectively, \defterm{multihomogeneous}) if for every $(u,v) \in \rel{R}$, also known as defining relations, and $a \in A$, we have $|u| = |v|$ (respectively, $|u|_a = |v|_a$).
-That is, in a homogeneous presentation, defining relations preserve length; in a multihomogenous presentation, defining relations preserve the numbers of each symbol.
+If $M$ is a monoid, a presentation of $M$ is a pair $\pres{A}{\rel{R}}$ such that $M$ is isomorphic to the quotient $A^*/\cgen{\rel{R}}$, in which case, the elements of $\rel{R}$ are called the defining relations.
+We write $[u]_M$ for the set of words in $A^*$ equal to $u$ in $M$.
+The presentation $\pres{A}{\rel{R}}$ is \defterm{homogeneous} (respectively, \defterm{multihomogeneous}) if for every $(u,v) \in \rel{R}$ and $a \in A$, we have $|u| = |v|$ (respectively, $|u|_a = |v|_a$).
+That is, in a homogeneous presentation, defining relations preserve length; in a multihomogenous presentation, defining relations preserve the number of each symbol.
 A monoid is \defterm{homogeneous} (respectively, \defterm{multihomogeneous}) if it admits a homogeneous (respectively, multihomogeneous) presentation.
+Note that homogeneous and multihomogeneous presentations are not required to be finite presentations.

 A \defterm{string rewriting system}, or simply a \defterm{rewriting system}, is a pair $(A,\rel{R})$, where $A$ is a finite alphabet and $\rel{R}$ is a set of pairs $(\ell,r)$, usually written $\ell \imreduces r$, known as \defterm{rewriting rules} or simply \defterm{rules}, drawn from $A^* \times A^*$.
 The single reduction relation $\imreduces_{\rel{R}}$ is defined as follows: $u \imreduces_{\rel{R}} v$ (where $u,v \in A^*$) if there exists a rewriting rule $(\ell,r) \in \rel{R}$ and words $x,y \in A^*$ such that $u = x\ell y$ and $v = xry$.
 That is, $u \imreduces_{\rel{R}} v$ if one can obtain $v$ from $u$ by substituting the word $r$ for a subword $\ell$ of $u$, where $\ell \imreduces r$ is a rewriting rule.
 The reduction relation $\reduces_{\rel{R}}$ is the reflexive and transitive closure of $\imreduces_{\rel{R}}$.
 The subscript $\rel{R}$ is omitted when it is clear from context.
 The process of replacing a subword $\ell$ by a word $r$, where $\ell \imreduces r$ is a rule, is called \defterm{reduction} by application of the rule $\ell \imreduces r$; the iteration of this process is also called reduction.
 A word $w \in A^*$ is \defterm{reducible} if it contains a subword $\ell$ that forms the left-hand side of a rewriting rule in $\rel{R}$; it is otherwise called \defterm{irreducible}.